 Feelings of loneliness and isolation can cause stress and other health problems for seniors.
 As we grow older, our social networks tend to shrink, especially when seniors are embarrassed about their conditions.
 Retirement, changes in mobility and distance from friends and family can all lead to a smaller social circle.
 To counteract this, make an effort to stay involved in the community.
 Regularly interacting and sharing memories with other people will help build your social network and boost cognitive function.
 Joining group activities can also make it easier to do things like exercise regularly, laugh and try new hobbies, all of which relieve stress.

 If you’re feeling stressed, sometimes you need a quick pick-me-up.
-Laughter is a fast way to feel better and has long-term benefits for reducing stress and improving your health.
+Laughter is one of the simplest stress management activities for seniors and is a fast way to feel better.
+It also has long-term benefits for reducing stress and improving your health.
 Much like exercise, laughter releases endorphins and other similar chemicals, which can help reduce pain and instantly lift your mood.
 Laughing is also associated with the release of other hormones that boost your immune system.
 The physical act of laughing improves blood circulation and helps your body relax.
 Incorporate a daily belly laugh into your life by watching your favorite funny show, calling a friend who makes you laugh or reading the comics in the newspaper.

 Are you taking time out for yourself every day?
 Be sure to schedule at least five to ten minutes per day for meditation, quiet reflection, reading or another activity that you enjoy.
+When thinking of stress management for seniors, set some time for yourself.
 Daily self-care helps you slow down and lets your brain focus when your mind might otherwise be racing with worry.
 These activities can lower your stress levels by shifting your focus to something positive.
 Much like exercise, activities and treatments like massage, deep breathing and acupuncture also produce mood-boosting endorphins.